gbmhunter/blog/content/electronics/components/potentiometers-and-rheostats/_index.md

 The below plot gives you an idea on the shapes of these tapers.
 For the equation used to generate these tapers, see the below section [The Ideal Logarithmic Taper Equation](#the-ideal-logarithmic-taper-equation).

-{{< img src="plot-of-tapers.png" width="500px" caption="Plot of the approximation of three common potentiometer tapers, the linear, log and antilog taper." >}}
+{{% figure src="plot-of-tapers.png" width="500px" caption="Plot of the approximation of three common potentiometer tapers, the linear, log and antilog taper." %}}

 {{% warning %}}
 Log and antilog tapers are usually never very precise (unless you pay big money), and in cases are just two piece-wise linear tapers of different gradients.
 The plot above just shows the **approximate shape**.